adopted-ember-addons/ember-launch-darkly/README.md

 ## Streaming Feature Flags

-Launch Darkly supports the ability to subsribe to changes to feature flags so that apps can react in realtime to these changes.
+Launch Darkly supports the ability to subscribe to changes to feature flags so that apps can react in realtime to these changes.
 The [`streaming` configuration option](#streaming) allows you to specify, in a couple of ways, which flags you'd like to stream.

 To disable streaming completely, use the following configuration: